Tatichek-site-dig

 A new Canadian research project aims to resolve “unfinished business”

-Deep in the idyllic forests of British Columbia in Canada, archaeologists have unearthed artefacts that could shed light on how and when humans migrated and settled across the Americas.
+Deep in British Columbia, Canada, archaeologists have unearthed artefacts that could shed light on how and when humans migrated and settled across the Americas over 15,000 years ago.

 They believe that Tatichek Lake was located on one of three major migration routes that brought humans all the way from Alaska to the southwest of the United States.

-A new project, led by the Cheslatta Carrier Nation with our funding support, will recover and preserve sites near the lake that were revealed after wildfires spread through the area in 2018.
+A project led by the Cheslatta Carrier Nation with our funding support aims to recover and preserve sites near the lake that were revealed after wildfires spread through the area in 2018.

 Tatichek artefacts